AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_attributes_rn.md

 #### Upload chat group shared files

 All chat group members can call `uploadGroupSharedFile` to upload shared files to a chat group.
-The file size can be a maximum of 10 MB.
+The maximum file size is 10 MB.
 Once a shared file is uploaded, all the other chat group members receive the `ChatGroupEventListener#onSharedFileAdded` callback.

 The following code sample shows how to upload chat group shared files: